code-423n4/2022-10-inverse/README.md

 - Starts October 25, 2022 20:00 UTC
 - Ends October 30, 2022 20:00 UTC

+## C4udit / Publicly Known Issues

+The C4audit output for the contest can be found [here](https://gist.github.com/Picodes/8d3a45d6d1362fb9953d631d8c84a29f).

+*Note for C4 wardens: Anything included in the C4udit output is considered a publicly known issue and is ineligible for awards.*

 ## Fixed Rates Market Protocol Overview
 FiRM is an over collateralized money market protocol for borrowing the DOLA stablecoin at a fixed price, over an arbitrary period of time.
 This is accomplished with the *Dola Borrowing Rights*token  (**DBR**) .